SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.coords``
 """"""""""""""""""""""""""""""

- * the x and y coordinates of each electrode to be used for visualisation purposes
+ * The x and y coordinates of each electrode to be used for visualisation purposes
  * this is automatically set of Params.channelLayout is one of the provided options 'MCS60' or 'Axion64', but will require to be set by the user if the option chosen the 'Custom' option
  * argument type : nUnit x 2 matrix where nUnit is the number of recorded units, such that each row contains the x and y coordinate of the corresponding recorded unit